British war crimes: Collusion between British security forces and loyalist paramilitaries

 British security forces also colluded with loyalist paramilitaries throughout the conflict either as informants or by participating in criminal activities with them.
 One example was the Glenanne gang—a secret alliance of loyalist militants, British soldiers from the Ulster Defence Regiment (UDR), and Royal Ulster Constabulary (RUC) officers—that carried out a string of attacks against Irish Catholics and nationalists in an area of Northern Ireland known as the "murder triangle" and also carried out some attacks in the Republic of Ireland.
 Evidence suggests that the group was responsible for the deaths of about 120 civilians.
 The Cassel Report investigated 76 killings attributed to the group and found evidence that UDR soldiers and RUC policemen were involved in 74 of those.
 One former member, RUC officer John Weir, said his superiors knew of the group's activities but allowed it to continue.
-Attacks attributed to the group include the Dublin and Monaghan bombings (which killed 34 civilians), the Miami Showband killings, the Reavey and O'Dowd killings and the Hillcrest Bar bombing.
+Attacks attributed to the group include the Dublin and Monaghan bombings (which killed 34 civilians, the deadliest attack in The Troubles), the Miami Showband killings, the Reavey and O'Dowd killings and the Hillcrest Bar bombing.

 The Stevens Inquiries concluded that the Force Research Unit (FRU), a covert unit of the British Army's Intelligence Corps, helped loyalists kill civilians.
 FRU commanders say their plan was to make loyalist groups "more professional" by helping them target nationalists and prevent them killing civilians.
 The Stevens Inquiries found evidence only two lives were saved and that FRU was involved with at least 30 loyalist killings and many other attacks – many of the victims uninvolved civilians.
 One of the most prominent killings was that of the Republican solicitor Pat Finucane.
 FRU agent Brian Nelson also helped ship weapons to loyalists from South Africa; the weapons were later used in loyalist atrocities, including the Milltown Cemetery attack and Avenue Bar shooting.
 From 1992 to 1994, loyalists were responsible for more deaths than republicans, partly due to FRU.
 Stevens would later claim that members of the security forces attempted to obstruct his team's investigation.